 Written by Freya Hughes

 Running a business without a forecast is like walking a tightrope with a blindfold on.
-You have no idea of your stepping, and can accidentally deviate from your path all too easily.
+You’re not certain where you’re stepping, and can accidentally deviate from your path all too easily.
 Slacklining is meant to be fun, and so is running your business, but without vision neither appeal.
 Instead of plummeting down from a great height, add forecasting to your day to day business, and keep yourself and your company protected.
 We’re looking at how to use your QuickBooks Online data to create a forecast in FUTRLI, so you can see the path ahead clearly.

 Back to basics

 Budgeting ensures that you have enough cash to run your business.
-It’ll portray your company’s intended direction, though is usually static.
-You’ll find following your budget will likely help you get to where you want to be, but you will find there will be moments where you need to stop and regroup.
-A baseline for comparison between actuals, it’s a really important part of your business planning, so check up on it and your progress regularly.
+It shows your company’s intended direction, though is usually static.
+Following your budget will help you achieve goals, but there will be moments where you need to stop and regroup.
+A baseline for comparison between actuals is a vital part of your business planning, so check it (and your progress) regularly.

 Similar to your budget, forecasting is crucial to running a business.
-While your budget is static, your forecast updates in real-time.
-Surviving the business world can be tricky, though your forecast is there to help you see your path clearly, as you’re constantly armed with up to date information about your business.
+While your budget is static, your forecast updates in real-time and ensures you’re constantly armed with up to date information about your business.

-Not using either in your business or firm means you might as well be blindfolded.
-Forecasting is like removing the blindfold – it shows you your immediate path, and you can project the coming years.
-Once you’ve set up this tool, you’ll realise that your vision was dulled – the insights you’re seeing with one will really open your mind.
+Forecasting is like removing a blindfold – it shows you your immediate path, and around corners as you can project likely data for coming periods or years.
 Make sure you’re using your forecast regularly, or it won’t have such an impact.

 Once you’ve imported your existing data, that can transform a budget into a cashflow forecast.
 Assign optional credit terms and VAT/Tax %s per account line to make this work seamlessly.
 You can create from other sources too, of course.
 These include: from a quick copy, from an advanced copy (where you can change the start date and duration of the scenario), from last year’s actuals, and from advanced last year’s actuals (which will let you flex accounts by amounts or %).

-When you’re ready, you can use an example template which contains the appropriate formatting for your budgets.
-Download and paste the values from your QuickBooks budget into the template, which can be found in the ‘Scenarios’ section.
-Of course, you don’t have to use the template but to save time, it’s best practice.
+We’ll start with budgeting.
+You can use an example template, which contains the appropriate formatting for your budgets.
+Download and paste the values from your QBO budget into the template, which can be found in the ‘Scenarios’ section.
+You don’t have to use the template but it saves time.

-Now you’re here, click ‘New’ and choose from four main options.
-‘Create from Last Year’s Actuals’ does what it says on the tin; press ‘Quick Create’, for FUTRLI to examine your profits, costs and overheads month-by-month for the 12 months prior to your scenario’s chosen start date.
-These will then be applied going forward, therefore ensuring that any known varieties are taken into account.
+For example, ‘Create from Last Year’s Actuals’ and press ‘Quick Create’ and FUTRLI will examine your profits, costs and overheads (month-by-month) for the 12 months prior to your scenario’s chosen start date.
+These will then be applied going forward, and any known varieties are taken into account.
 For example, if sales are peak in December and trough in January, it will be factored into your projection.